yanmxa/genpilot/prompt/structured_agent.md

   "thought": [
     "The user has requested extracting a zip file downloaded yesterday.", "Steps to solution are...",
-    "I will process step by step...",
-    "Analysis of step..."
+    "I will use ** tool fir the first step..."
   ],
   "action": {
     "name": "tool_name",